stelligent/lockdown/README.md

 # AWS Emergency Compromise Response

 This tool `lockdown.py` is to be used in the event of aws compromise.
-Unfortunately, frequently we see developers commit aws keys to GitHub, and this typically results in many rouge instances spun up for cryptomining and other purposes.
+Unfortunately, frequently we see developers commit aws keys to GitHub, and this typically results in many rogue instances spun up for cryptomining and other purposes.
 Other times, instances themselves may be compromised.
 In both cases, account lockdown, while preserving as much data as possible, is the preferred response.